FAQs

 2. Complete your Declaration of Eligibility and send it back to the real estate agent as soon as possible – no later than five days after you receive it.

-3. Sign up for HomeSeeker SA, save your favourite searches and opt in for email alerts – you’ll be advised as soon after a new property that meets your search criteria is listed on homeseeker.sa.gov.au*
+3. Sign up for HomeSeeker SA, save your favourite searches for homes that meet your preferences and opt in for email alerts – you’ll be advised by email that a new property that meets your search criteria is listed on homeseeker.sa.gov.au*

 4. Keep checking HomeSeeker SA’s Homes for Sale.

-*Properties are generally listed between 9.10am and 6.15pm, Monday to Friday.
+*Properties are generally listed during business hours Monday to Friday.

 Home Purchase Process